Quantum Metrology in Open Systems: Dissipative Cram\'{e}r-Rao Bound

 \textit{Example I.}---We assume $N$ probe particles each of which only interacts with a common bath such that the interactions induce all possible $k$-body terms (Fig.~\ref{fig:kbody}) \cite{Braun:PRL02} in the Lindbladian as follow:

 where $\sigma_{i_j}$ are all the same Pauli matrix (e.g., $\sigma^z$), subscript $i_j$ is the particle index, and the factor $C_{N,k}=\binom{N}{k}$ counts the number of $k$-body operators.
-This is a natural generalization of the scenario considered in the closed-system context of Ref.~\cite{Boixo-etal:PRL07}.
+This is a generalization of the scenario considered in the closed-system context of Ref.~\cite{Boixo-etal:PRL07}, and is beyond the scope of the analysis in Ref.~\cite{Guta:NatureC} for estimation scenarios with separable channels.